Skip to main content

 Disconnect a domain

-If you want to remove a domain from one of your projects, follow these steps:
+To remove a domain from one of your projects, follow these steps:

 1. Click the gear icon in the top center of your screen, then click All project settings.